jaakkju/ckan-streamcatalog/README.md

 - [X] Pass wrapper exeptions to Python, but log them first
 - [ ] BrokerClient connection should be preserved long as possible.
 How long it actually is connected?
 Timeout somewhere?
 - [ ] You can not remove a topic with BrokerClient, damned, fix this somehow?
 - [ ] Make Ant build script to build the Jar file -> Example from CommonBase project..btw.
-The jar file includes whole lot of unnecessary stuff.
-51mb in total??!
+		The jar file includes whole lot of unnecessary stuff, 51mb in total??!
 - [X] Expose publish / subscriebe & CreateTopic functions to CKAN interface
 - [X] Install Py4J to virtual environment
 - [ ] Implement IResourcePreview plugin interface